MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 Capacity needed to operate secondary database as a replication destination depends on the replication technology you use.
 Essentially, workload on a transactional OLTP system is composed mostly of read requests.
 For example, 90%-10% or 95%-5% read-write rations are common in OLTP application.
 Data replication essentially replicates the result of writing requests in the source database.
 With this setup, it's reasonable to expect secondary database to operate with 1/10th (if 90%-10% read-write ratio) or even 1/10th of capacity of primary database.

-It's also possible and recommended to implement failover procedures as IaC (infrastructure as code) to ensure  enterprise standards during the failover process.
+It's also recommended to automate failover procedures to ensure  enterprise standards during the failover process.
 The same process can be developed to include server resizing operations, that streamline the end-to-end process.

 ### Network topology for service protection and data protection

 Achieving high availability and disaster recovery requires a financial and business decision that balances the recovery time (RTO) and the potential data loss (RPO) against the other Oracle licensing, virtual machine servicing and data transfer costs to implement.
 Hosting a workload on a single Azure virtual machine offers basic protection for common hardware failure and delivers the least costly solution.
 However, because a failure on a single virtual machine is likely to cause downtime and data loss, production environments should include a secondary Oracle database hosted on a separate virtual machine with Oracle Data Guard.
-Configure the data guard properly for data replication with one of the following designs.
+Configure the data guard properly for data replication with one or more of the following architectures, depending on your requirements.

 - **Optimal RTO and RPO**.
 To minimize latency, incorporate a secondary Oracle database on a separate virtual machine within the same availability zone and within a proximity placement group as the primary database.
 - **Data protection from a data center failure**.
 Placing the secondary virtual machine in a second database increases data protection in the event an entire data center fails.
 Latency between the primary and secondary database can be as much as 2 ms, which could affect performance, RTO and RPO.